axibase/atsd-jdbc/tracing.md

 To turn on logging for particular ATSD JDBC methods, you need to configure appenders for ATSD JDBC driver classes in the existing logging configuration.

-Let's take Squirrel SQL client as an example.
+Let's take [SQuirrel SQL](http://www.squirrelsql.org/) client as an example.
 Open the file $SQUIRREL_HOME/log4j.properties and add the following lines that will allow output of ATSD JDBC driver tracing messages to the `atsd_jdbc.log` file in the user's home directory:

 ```
 log4j.appender.file=org.apache.log4j.RollingFileAppender